ionify/about/origin.md

 ## discovery

-Success came in 2007 when, through diligent study of the [JavaScript Language Specification](https://ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%203rd%20edition,%20December%201999.pdf)
+Success came in 2007, when through diligent study of the [JavaScript Language Specification](https://ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%203rd%20edition,%20December%201999.pdf)
 👨🏾‍🏫 and object-literal syntax experimentation 👨🏾‍🔬, Michael discovered it was possible to interact with anonymous objects, like JSON, by